ShlomiRex/GPS-Wifi-Project/README.md

 # TODO List by priority
 0. Decide which file in G MON to read
 1. Create the application(Android application AND desktop application)
-   - Program java application to convery KML or CVS to useable tables
+   - ** Program java application which get g-mon folder and create orginized CSV file
 2. Create the server.
 3. Manage information

-## G MON features
+## G MON Features
 - [x] BSSID (It's like mac address of network card)
 - [x] Lattitude, Longtitude
 - [x] SSID